SAP/ai-sdk-js/sample-code/README.md

 }
 ```

-Stop all deployments with a certain configuration ID in resource group "default".
+Stop all deployments with a certain configuration ID in resource group `default`.

 #### Batch Delete all Deployments with Status `STOPPED` or `UNKNOWN`

 `DELETE` `/ai-api/deployment/batch-delete`

-Delete all deployments with status `STOPPED` or `UNKNOWN` in resource group "default".
+Delete all deployments with status `STOPPED` or `UNKNOWN` in resource group `default`.

 #### Get all Scenarios

 `GET` `/ai-api/scenarios`

-Get all scenarios in resource group "default".
+Get all scenarios in resource group `default`.

 #### Get all Foundation Models

 `GET` `/ai-api/models`

-Get all foundation models in resource group "default".
+Get all foundation models in resource group `default`.

 ### Foundation Models (Azure OpenAI)